Scale invariance vs conformal invariance: Examples

 and demand that the higher point functions are defined by the Wick contraction.
 One could write down the formal (possibly non-local) free action from the inverse of the two-point function (\ref{freeaaa}).

 Unless we take a very particular value for $\alpha$ (e.g. $\alpha = 1$ or $\alpha = 1/\Delta$), the theory is not conformal invariant.
 Note that for a sufficiently large value of $\Delta$, the unitarity is preserved irrespective of the conformal invariance (see section \ref{conss}).
-Since the theory does not seem to possess the energy-momentum tensor, we do not know how to couple it to gravity, and this peculiar property will enable us to evade various assumptions in the proof of the equivalence between scale invariance and conformal field theories.
-Indeed, we will see that the existence of the energy-momentum tensor plays a crucial role in our arugment for the equivalence.
+Here we should note that the unitarity only refers to the positivity constraint on the two-point functions mentioned in section \ref{conss}.
+We may have other pathologies in relation to unitarity.
+Since the theory does not seem to possess the energy-momentum tensor, we do not know how to couple it to gravity, and this peculiar property will enable us to evade various assumptions in the proof of the enhancement from scale invariance to conformal field theories.
+Indeed, we will see that the existence of the energy-momentum tensor plays a crucial role in our arugment for the enhancement.